Three offers unlimited data on a range of price plans in the UK with inclusive personal hotspot and international roaming.

 4G Download Speeds

-Unlike other mobile networks, Three will not restrict your speeds to 3G after a certain amount of usage (e.g. on giffgaff’s Always-On data plan, speeds are restricted to 384Kbps after the first 9GB per month).
+Unlike some other mobile networks, Three does not restrict your maximum download speed once you’ve used a certain amount of data.
+For instance, on giffgaff’s Always-On data plan, you’ll see a speed reduction to 384Kbit/s (0.4Mbit/s) after the first 20GB of data usage each month.

 Tethering & Personal Hotspot